-In this session of The Engineering Career Coach Podcast, I am going to give an engineer some strategies for dealing with a difficult boss and some tips to help him delegate more and free up some more time.
+In this session of The Engineering Career Coach Podcast, I am going to give an engineer some strategies for dealing with a difficult supervisor and some tips to help him delegate more and free up some more time.

 Having a supervisor who is focused on the business side of things while neglecting the engineering side of things can be a very stressful situation.
 It must be addressed before it comes back to hurt the company.
 We will help a younger engineer tackle this problem in this session.